Reduced Hubble Tension in Dark Radiation Models after DESI 2024: New constraints on dark radiation

 We now move to $H_0$, and highlight two interesting effects of the new BAO data: first, larger values are preferred, even in the absence of dark radiation.
 Second, the alleviated constraints on $\Delta N_\text{eff}$ allow for even larger values of $H_0$, given the strong degeneracy between these two parameters.
-For comparison, the SH$_0$ES measurement is shown by the gray shaded bands ($1-$ and $2\sigma$) in Fig.~\ref{fig:bossvdesi}.
-Within the context of fluid DR, as can be also appreciated in Fig.~\ref{fig:bossvdesi}.
-We report two measures of tension in Table~\ref{tab:constraints}: one based on a simple Gaussian estimate (GT) which is commonly employed in the literature but leads to overestimates when the posteriors are asymmetric, as in our case; the second measure partially corrects for this by using the true posterior distribution from our MCMC analysis (IT), as suggested in~\cite{Raveri:2021wfz} and reviewed in \cref{app:integrated_tension}.
-We estimate the tension to be around $2.5\sigma$ within the fluid model, and around $3\sigma$ in the free-streaming scenario, when we do not include constraints from primordial elements (the tension is further lowered by $\sim 0.3\sigma$ using \planck\desi~alone, see App.~\ref{app:planckdesi}).
+For comparison, the SH$_0$ES measurement~\cite{Riess:2021jrx} is shown by the gray shaded bands ($1-$ and $2\sigma$) in Fig.~\ref{fig:bossvdesi}.
+We report estimates of the Hubble tension in Table~\ref{tab:constraints}, as computed by using the true posterior distribution from our MCMC analysis (rather than the simpler Gaussian estimates, see~\cite{Raveri:2021wfz} and \cref{app:integrated_tension} for a review).
+We estimate the tension to be around $2.5\sigma$ within the fluid model, and around $3\sigma$ in the free-streaming scenario, when we do not include constraints from primordial elements (the tension is further lowered by $\sim 0.3\sigma$ using \planck\desi~alone, see \cref{app:planckdesi}).
 These results represent a significant alleviation of the $H_0$ tension within these models.
-Comparing to results obtained with previous BAO data, we find that DESI reduces the tension by $(0.5-1)\sigma$ depending on the model, see Fig.~\ref{fig:lollipop}.
-The $\Delta\chi^2$ for all models and datasets considered here with respect to $\Lambda$CDM is close to zero.
+Comparing to results obtained with previous BAO data, we find that DESI reduces the tension by $(0.5-1)\sigma$ depending on the model, see Fig.~\ref{fig:lollipop}. {The DR models considered here provide fits to cosmological datasets as good as the $\Lambda$CDM model (as assessed by their $\Delta\chi^2$, see {the tables in \cref{app:posteriors}}).}